Last Updated: 4/18/22 | April 18th, 2022

 The city’s 11 neighborhoods all have their own unique characteristics, providing visitors with a wide variety of locales to choose from.
 From achingly charming Alfama to the always swinging Bairro Alto, there’s something for everyone.

-But before we dive in, here are some of the most common questions I get about Lisbon:
+But, before we dive in to where to stay, here are some of the most common questions I get about accommodation in Lisbon:

 What’s the best neighborhood for budget travelers?